 I always like to look around for recipes that will give simple things like adding sugar to a beverage a little something extra.
-I use this syrup to sweeten iced tea and lemonade because basil gives it a special and aromatic sweetness.
+I use this syrup to sweeten iced tea and lemonade, because basil gives it a special and aromatic sweetness.
 If you can find the time to make it, I recommend it.
-It really takes no time at all to make, you just have to wait for the sugar to dissolve in the hot water, but we’re usually in a hurry and its easier to just grab a coke.
+It really takes no time at all to make, you just have to wait for the sugar to dissolve in the hot water.
 Find a little time to keep natural beverages available at home, especially if you have kids.

 I’ve been searching for dried lavender to try lavender syrup as a sweetener, but for the life of me… I haven’t been able to find it, I don’t think its available in Guatemala.
 If anyone knows where I can find some here, let us know!